 - 1. Tap Configuration > General > Display. - a.
 Set the Alarm sound to Enable or Disable.
 This will enable/mute all alarm sounds. - b.
-Set the temperature unit to Celsius or Fahrenheit. - c.
+Set the Alarm sound (informational alarms only) to Enable or Disable.
+This will enable/mute all informational alarm sounds. - c.
+Set the temperature unit to Celsius or Fahrenheit. - d.
 Set the Screen saver on after to 5 min, 15 min, 30 min, or Never.
-The screen saver will turn on after the set time where no activity has been performed on the display. - d.
-Set the Display brightness by tapping the or +. - e.
+The screen saver will turn on after the set time where no activity has been performed on the display. - e.
+Set the Display brightness by tapping the or +. - f.
 Set the Touch screen sound to Enable or Disable.
-This will enable/ mute all display sounds (excluding alarm sounds). - f.
+This will enable/ mute all display sounds (excluding alarm sounds). - g.
 Calibrate the touch functionality of the display by tapping the calibration button twice.